-Prioritizing diversity and inclusion within organizations is a moral obligation and a strategic business decision.
-Prior to this period of essential examination and transformation, the business case for diversity was overwhelming, and now is not the time to lose any ground.
-The national reckoning on race makes it even more urgent to examine and combat systemic racism in workplaces of all types and across all industries.
-We believe that the fight to end gender discrimination and the fight to end systemic racism are all our fight.
+Prioritizing diversity, inclusion, and safety within organizations is a moral obligation and a strategic business decision.
+We must examine what this commitment means for all workplaces — those that have always been in person, those that have been virtual during the pandemic, and those that may be returning to in-person work — and how leaders can ensure that workplaces are more equitable now than they were a year ago.
+Prior to this period of examination and transformation, the business case for diversity was overwhelming, and now is not the time to lose any ground.
+More than a year into a national reckoning on race, examining and combating systemic racism at work remains an urgent priority.
+We believe that the fight to end gender discrimination and systemic racism are all our fight.
 Both require rigorous self-examination, strong leadership from the top, and a shared commitment to structural change.

-Staying invested in building a diverse and inclusive work environment will ensure you retain the best talent, avoid the high cost of turnover, and exhibit the values that clients, customers, and consumers want to see from business in these difficult times.
+Staying invested in building a diverse and inclusive work environment that takes into account the needs of individuals will ensure you retain the best talent, avoid the high cost of turnover, and exhibit the values that clients, customers, and consumers want to see from business.
 Here are practical actions you can take to build an anti-racist workplace, care for your people, equalize your workplace, and demonstrate your leadership.

 How to examine and dismantle racist and sexist practices in the workplace